-Antimitochondrial antibodies (AMA) are substances (antibodies) that form against mitochondria, an important part of cells.
-Mitochondria are the energy source inside all of the body's cells.
-Mitochondria help cells work properly.
+Antimitochondrial antibodies (AMA) are substances (antibodies) that form against mitochondria.
+The mitochondria are an important part of cells.
+They are the energy source inside the cells and help the cells work properly.

 This article discusses the blood test used to measure the amount of AMA in the blood.